 Following the receipt of the Complete Response letter from the FDA regarding the NDA for AFREZZA in January 2011 and the subsequent decline of the price of the Company's common stock, several complaints were filed in the U.S. District Court for the Central District of California against the Company and certain of its officers and directors on behalf of certain purchasers of the Company's common stock.
-The complaints include claims asserted under Sections 10(b) and 20(a) of the Securities Exchange Act

-1934, as amended, and have been brought as purported shareholder class actions.
+The complaints include claims asserted under Sections 10(b) and 20(a) of the Exchange Act, and have been brought as purported shareholder class actions.
 In general, the complaints allege that the Company and certain of its officers and directors violated federal securities laws by making materially false and misleading statements regarding the Company's business and prospects for AFREZZA, thereby artificially inflating the price of its common stock.
 The plaintiffs are seeking unspecified monetary damages and other relief.
 The complaints have been transferred to a single court and consolidated for all purposes.
 The court has appointed a lead plaintiff and lead counsel and a consolidated complaint was filed on June 27, 2011.
-On August 12, 2011, we filed a motion to dismiss the consolidated complaint.
-The hearing on this motion is set for November 14, 2011.
-The Company plans to continue vigorously defending against the claims advanced.
-Based on the early stage of the claim and evaluation of the facts available at this time, the amount or range of reasonably possible losses to which the Company is exposed cannot be estimated and the ultimate resolution of this matter and the associated financial impact to the Company, if any, remains uncertain at this time.
+On August 12, 2011, the Company filed a motion to dismiss the consolidated complaint.
+On December 16, 2011, the court denied the motions.
+On January 27, 2012, defendants filed a motion to stay the action and certify the court's December 16 order for interlocutory appeal, or in the alternative to reconsider.
+On March 2, 2012, the court denied both motions.
+On April 30, 2012, the parties participated in a mediation before the Honorable Layn Phillips.
+While the cases did not settle at that mediation, settlement negotiations are currently ongoing.
+At this time, the amount or range of reasonable possible losses to which the Company may be exposed is not expected to have a material impact on the financial statements.